Tudor0404/easythread/docs/pages/documented_design.rst

 * **Stop** - stops machine for a colour change (10000000 00000001)
 * **End** - end of program (10000000 10000000)

 If the first byte in a command is -128, it signals a control event (jump, stop, end), otherwise it is a stitch command.
 Because of this, the longest distance the machine can move in one command is +-127 in the x and y direction.
-Because of this, small designs may not be as accurate because it only allows for a precision of 1 decimal point of a milimeter (12.7 mm to -12.7 mm).
+Because of this, small designs may not be as accurate because it only allows for a precision of 1 decimal point of a millimetre (12.7 mm to -12.7 mm).

 Exp files can be generated from a Container.
 A preview of the exp file is generated in SVG form when the conversion finishes and is displayed.